Betcha by Golly, Wow: The Stylistics version

 One year after Stevens' original version was released, the Stylistics recorded a more successful cover version as an R&B ballad under the name the song is best known, "Betcha by Golly, Wow".
 It was the third track from the Stylistics' 1971 debut self-titled album; released as a single in 1972, it reached No. 3 on the US Billboard Hot 100 chart.
 Billboard ranked it as the No. 18 song for 1972.
-It also climbed to No. 2 on the Billboard R&B chart, and reached No. 13 on the UK Singles Chart in July 1972.
-The single sold over one million copies globally, earning the band a gold disc The award was presented by the RIAA on April 17, 1972.
-It was the band's second gold disc.
+It also peaked at No. 2 on the Billboard R&B chart, and No. 13 on the UK Singles Chart in July.
+The single sold over one million copies globally, earning the band a gold disc, their second.
+The award was presented by the RIAA on April 17.
 There are two mixes of the song; the 3:17 version released as a single is the one most familiar to listeners, while the 3:48 album version has an instrumental break prior to the song's finale.